vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/identity-dex.md

 for a given backend.

 Upon successful authentication, signed JWT token returned by Dex as part of the authentication (OAuth2) response that attest to the end user's identity.
-Dex's JWT token contains standard claims which can be consumed by other system for service to service call.
+The JWT token issued by Dex contains standard claims which can be consumed by other system for service to service call.

 ```json
 // Sample JWT claims response from Dex.